 Why develop an EP&L?

-An EP&L guides the Group in making business decisions to significantly reduce the environmental impact of its supply chains, production processes and transformation of raw materials.
+An EP&L guides the Group in making business decisions to significantly reduce the environmental impact of its supply chains, production processes and sourcing of raw materials.

 What are the benefits of an EP&L?